privacysandbox/data-plane-shared-libraries/docs/roma/README.md

     When the request is sent to the sandbox, the sandbox will retrieve the compiled context or source code by its version and run the invocation request with inputs.
 Refer to [Compilation Persistence](#source-code-cache-and-compilation-persistence) for more details.
--   **Roma::BatchExecute():** This function executes a batch of invocation requests.
-Invocation requests in a batch are like invocation requests from `Roma::Execute()`, except that the `BatchExecute()` callback function handles the responses of all the requests in the batch.
-Note: the Dispatcher only returns a failure to `Roma::BatchExecute()` when the queue is full before the batch starts to enqueue.
-Once the batch starts to enqueue, the batch blocks until all requests in the batch are enqueued.

 To learn more about the structure of Roma requests and the API functions that are available, see the [roma interface](/src/roma/interface/roma.h) directory.